rohitk285/ShareSpace/README.md

 - Node.js (v14 or higher)
 - MongoDB (Compass or Atlas)
 - Google Cloud Console account - Google Drive API (for file uploads)
+- Docker Desktop (if using Docker to run code)

 ### Setup